chasewnelson/SNPGenie/README.md

 # SNPGenie

 Perl software for estimating evolutionary parameters from pooled next-generation sequencing single-nucleotide polymorphism data.
 Just run **snpgenie-1.2.pl** in a directory containing the necessary input files, and we take care of the rest!
+For the earlier version, see [Hughes Lab Bioinformatics Resource](http://ww2.biol.sc.edu/~austin/).

 ## Introduction